- 350 total students—to maintain the closeness of our small community, we’ve decided not to grow any larger.

 Campus & facilities

 - Weekly All College Meeting (ACM) where students, faculty, and staff participate in governing the college.

 - Students serve on all college committees, including faculty review and hiring committees.

 Our seal is composed of three symbols: human, earth, and water.
 Enjoined in a circle, these elements depict the essential connection between people and our environments—the central theme of human ecology.

-- Within one year of graduation, 22% of COA graduates have gone on to graduate studies, and 65% have a job in their field.
+- Within one year of graduation, 97% of COA alumni have gone on to graduate school (23%) or have a job (74%).
+Of those working, 65% have a job in their field of study.

 - Overall, 55% of graduates go on to advanced study at the Masters or Doctoral level.
 Universities most often attended by COA graduates between 2010 and 2015 include: American University, Boston University, Columbia University, Cornell University, Duke University, Harvard University, Northeastern University, Tufts University, University of California system, University of Copenhagen, and Yale University.

 - COA alumni work in a range of fields encompassing science, art and design, education, administration/business/technology, law/social services/government, health, and more.